agentictrustlabs/agentic-trust/docs/NISTAgentSubmission.md

 - ERC-8004 — validation and trust assertions
 - DID — identity anchor
 - ENS — metadata and discovery
+- SIWE for agents + MCP, but fully Web3-native — agent authentication and tool invocation bound to the anchored agent identifier, delegated authority, and verifiable context

 > **This stack composes existing identity and authorization models into a modular architecture without requiring centralized control.**